THE POWER OF ATTORNEY CALIFORNIA GUIDE

-A Power of Attorney allows you to name someone you trust as your agent to step in to take care of you and your financial matters.
-Usually a power of attorney is set up to be effective only upon your incapacity - if sometime down the road you are unable to make decisions for yourself.
+A power of attorney in California allows you to name someone you trust as your agent to step in to take care of you and your financial matters.
+Usually, a power of attorney is set up to be effective only upon your incapacity - if sometime down the road, you cannot make decisions for yourself.
 Such situations could arise from an accident, a coma, or dementia.
 Alternatively, a power of attorney could be set up to be effective immediately if you wanted someone to step in and help you right away.

-An Advance Healthcare Directive provides for a medical power of attorney similar to the power of attorney addressed above.
-It allows you to name someone you trust to step in as your agent to take care of you, but specifically to address health care decisions.
-This includes speaking to doctors, getting medical records, and generally making health care decisions should you be unable to do so.
+Advance directives provide for a healthcare power of attorney similar to the power of attorney in California addressed above.
+It allows you to name someone you trust to step in as your agent to take care of you, but specifically to address healthcare decisions.
+This includes speaking to doctors, getting medical records, and generally making healthcare decisions should you be unable to do so.

 These documents are vital to have in place, especially in an emergency medical situation.
 It is a terrible situation to have a family member, child, or significant other runs into a bureaucratic roadblock in getting important healthcare information because there isn’t something in place.